-- 5.6.4 The director has delegated authority to approve for payment items of expenditure in line with the approved budget.
-The following items of expenditure require explicit approval by the Chair of the Board (or, in his/her absence, the Deputy Chair): - each item of expenditure over \$10,000; - each item of expenditure within a budgetary category that takes the expenditure significantly or materially over the budget for that category as approved by the Board (over \$10,000); - international travel and expenses incurred by the director; - expenditure on credit cards; - expenditure on travel cards; - salary and related expenditure related to the director; - reimbursement claims made by the director. - 5.6.5 Other AQA staff have no authority to approve expenditure except as may be delegated in writing by the director from time to time (such as in the director's absence) and consistent with 5.6.2. - 5.6.6 The director's approved expenditure on discretionary items, including travel, accommodation and sustenance, shall be consistent with the Board's overall approach to accountability and public interest as detailed in 5.1.2. - 5.6.7 PAYE deductions made directly on the myIRD website are an exception to this.
-The director may make these deductions (on payroll advice from UNZ) and the record of making the deductions will be filed.
+The Executive Director has delegated authority to approve for payment items of expenditure in line with the approved budget.
+The following items of expenditure require explicit approval by the Chair of the Board (or, in their absence, the Deputy Chair):

+- each item of expenditure over \$10,000; - each item of expenditure within a budgetary category that takes the expenditure significantly or materially over the budget for that category as approved by the Board (over \$10,000); - international travel and expenses incurred by the Executive Director; - expenditure on credit cards; - expenditure on travel cards; - salary and related expenditure related to the Executive Director; - reimbursement claims made by the Executive Director.

+The Executive Director's approved expenditure on discretionary items, including travel, accommodation and sustenance, will be consistent with the Board's overall approach to accountability and public interest as detailed in the Accountability section of this policy.
+However, the PAYE deductions made directly on the myIRD website are an exception to this.
+The Executive Director may make these deductions (on payroll advice from Universities New Zealand - Te Pōkai Tara) and the record of making the deductions will be filed.

-The director shall not co-approve any change in salary payments for her/his salary and associated payments (for example, superannuation) or changes to automatic payments for these items.
+The Executive Director will not co-approve any change in salary payments for their salary and associated payments (for example, superannuation) or changes to automatic payments for these items.